 And if there are people asking questions, chances are high they are also searching for the answers to many of these questions on Google

-If you can answer these questions, you’re likely to get EXACTLY the type of clients you want for your business.
+If you can answer these questions, you’ll likely attract the exact type of clients your business wants.

 Remember: you don’t just want to rank higher for different keywords.
 You actually want to get more CLIENTS from your content.
 Otherwise, what’s the point?
-Traffic doesn’t pay the bills.
-Sales pay the bills.
+Traffic doesn’t pay the bills; sales do.

 Target long-tail keywords

-Whereas, if we ranked for “lead generation social media packages” (which we are currently ranked #1 for), even though it might get fewer people searching for it, those that do search for it are likely looking to buy lead generation social media services.
+Whereas if we ranked for “lead generation social media packages” (which we are currently ranked #1 for), even though fewer people might search for it, those who do search for it are likely looking to buy lead generation social media services.

 Ranking for keywords with more than 3 words are called the “longtail keywords”.